 Your Guide To The National Eucharistic Revival Resources

 On June 19, 2022, the Feast of Corpus Christi, the United States Council of Catholic Bishops will begin a three-year focus on the real presence of Christ in the Eucharist that is intended to be a National Eucharistic Revival!
-There will be many resources made...
+Many resources will be available to help...

 I’m Catholic, But I Don’t Believe In The Eucharist | 3 Things To Do Now